stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/05_import_miniseed_data.md

 ~~~

 ## Checking the database
-You can verify that the that has been imported to the psysmon database using the mysql client in the Linux terminal.
-The involved database tables are `tutorial_waveform_dir`, `tutorial_datafile` and `tutorial_traceheader`. `tutorial_waveform_dir` gives the waveform directory, which is references in the `tutorial_datafile` using the `wf_id` column.
-You can see the relative filepath in the filename column of the `tutorial_datafile` table.
-The header information of the data files is given in table `tutorial_traceheader` linking to the `tutorial_datafile` using the `datafile_id` column.
+You can verify that the data has been imported to the psysmon database using the mysql client in the Linux terminal.
+The involved database tables are `tutorial_waveform_dir`, `tutorial_datafile` and `tutorial_traceheader`.
+Linking to entries in other tables is usually done by their ids. `tutorial_waveform_dir` describes the waveform directory, which is referenced in the `tutorial_datafile` using the `wf_id` column.
+The relative filepath to the individual data files is shown in the column `filename`  of the `tutorial_datafile` table.
+The header information of the data files is given in table `tutorial_traceheader`.
+The `datafile_id` column in this table links to the `id` column in the `tutorial_datafile` table..

 ~~~console
 stefan@hausmeister:~$ mysql -u tutorial -p